A-m-e-y/ECE_510_Documentation/weekly_challenges.md

 #### GitHub Repository
 - 🔗 GitHub Repo - [W06_C19_Binary_LIF_Neuron](https://github.com/A-m-e-y/W06_C19_Binary_LIF_Neuron)
 #### Quick Overview
-- This project implements a binary leaky integrate-and-fire (LIF) neuron model.
+- This project implements a binary leaky integrate-and-fire (LIF) neuron model in Verilog.
 - The goals of the project are:
-  - Implement the binary LIF neuron model in Python.
+  - Implement the binary LIF neuron model in Verilog.
   - Simulate the neuron's response to various input stimuli.
   - Analyze the neuron's behavior and performance characteristics.